spooni01/chat-server/README.md

 - **h**: prints program help output and exits.

 ## Architecture Overview
 Work with users and channels is created using the Factory pattern designed for object-oriented programming.
-The ChannelFactory and UserFactory classes contain a list of all current elements and functions for working with users or channels.
+The ChannelFactory, UserFactory and UserChannelRelationshipFactory classes contain a list of all current elements and functions for working with users, channels or user-channel relationship.

 ### Client-Server Communication Flow Diagram
 todo